Code-Institute-Submissions/davidcalikes-mypse.ie/docs/README.md

 Empathetic excercises like this are second nature to an SNA.
 It is I suppose, the app's raison d'être.

-But solving the right problem is key to the success of any creative enterprise.
-So in order to define the problem I created the following statement based on the Persona of John Osawa

-"Teachers and supports staff need to better understand a pupil's needs at a time of potential stress and anxiety in order to assist them during a educational transition."

-During the early stage of this project
+The following problem statement was created as a result of developing this persona,

+"To help facilitate successful educational transitions, pupils, parents and teachers should share vital information, so they can better understand a pupil's desires, needs and character "

 </details>